Regional and State Grant Application Process

 There are several grant programs that can assist developers and property owners assess and/or cleanup properties with suspected or known environmental contamination.
 Each year the funders hold competitive grant cycles.

 *Nonprofit and for-profit organizations may apply for these funds from Ramsey County on their own, but must obtain a letter of support from the City.
+Please contact Ramsey County staff to determine if funding is available.

 Design & Development Grants